-The version pragma is used as follows: pragma solidity ^0.5.2;
+The version pragma is used as follows:

+'''

+pragma solidity ^0.5.2;

+'''

 A source file with the line above does not compile with a compiler earlier than version 0.5.2, and it also does not work on a compiler starting from version 0.6.0 (this second condition is added by using $^$ ).
-Because there will be no breaking changes until version 0.6.0, you can be sure that your code compiles the way you intended.
+This is because there will be no breaking changes until version 0.6.0, so you can always be sure that your code compiles the way you intended.
 The exact version of the compiler is not fixed, so that bugfix releases are still possible.